MM805W17MiniProject/DataVisualization/README.md

     TODO: Download the components and save to <Project_Root> and prepare required environments:

 ### virtualenv
-    virtualenv creates a isolated Python environment, which can help avoid package issue.<br />
+    virtualenv creates a isolated Python environment, which can help avoid package issue.
   ```make
   # In command window
   $ sudo apt install virtualenv